migtools/mig-controller/docs/scenarios/nfs-pv/README.md

 spec:
   # [!]
 NFS path and server URL in PV defined on host cluster will be 'moved' over
   #     to destination cluster as-is.
 The PV disk data will not be manipulated, just
-  #     re-mounted to destination cluster pods after quiescing (stopping) source cluster pods.
+  #     re-mounted to destination cluster Pods after quiescing (stopping) source cluster Pods.
   nfs:
     path: /var/lib/nfs/exports/pv2
     server: 123.234.321.210